How to Explore Peru Safely on your Travel

 Pro Tip: Be especially cautious during the Inti Raymi Festival in Cusco (the Festival of the Sun), where large crowds gather.
 Pickpocketing can be more prevalent during big events like this.

-ALSO SEE How to Plan a Vacation
+ALSO SEE How to Decide Easy Camping Meals

 8. Be Cautious with Street Food and Water